Distillation: Air-sensitive vacuum distillation

 Some compounds have high boiling points as well as being air sensitive.
 A simple vacuum distillation system as exemplified above can be used, whereby the vacuum is replaced with an inert gas after the distillation is complete.
 However, this is a less satisfactory system if one desires to collect fractions under a reduced pressure.
 To do this a "cow" or "pig" adaptor can be added to the end of the condenser, or for better results or for very air sensitive compounds a Perkin triangle apparatus can be used.

 The Perkin triangle has means via a series of glass or Teflon taps to allows fractions to be isolated from the rest of the still, without the main body of the distillation being removed from either the vacuum or heat source, and thus can remain in a state of reflux.
 To do this, the sample is first isolated from the vacuum by means of the taps, the vacuum over the sample is then replaced with an inert gas (such as nitrogen or argon) and can then be stoppered and removed.
 A fresh collection vessel can then be added to the system, evacuated and linked back into the distillation system via the taps to collect a second fraction, and so on, until all fractions have been collected.

-Zone distillation

-Zone distillation is a distillation process in a long container with partial melting of refined matter in moving liquid zone and condensation of vapor in the solid phase at condensate pulling in cold area.
-The process is worked in theory.
-When zone heater is moving from the top to the bottom of the container then solid condensate with irregular impurity distribution is forming.
-Then most pure part of the condensate may be extracted as product.
-The process may be iterated many times by moving (without turnover) the received condensate to the bottom part of the container on the place of refined matter.
-The irregular impurity distribution in the condensate (that is efficiency of purification) increases with the number of iterations.

 Zone distillation is the distillation analog of zone recrystallization.
-Impurity distribution in the condensate is described by known equations of zone recrystallization – with the replacement of the distribution co-efficient k of crystallization - for the separation factor α of distillation.
+Impurity distribution in the condensate is described by known equations of zone recrystallization, with the separation factor α of distillation used in place of the crystallization distribution coefficient k.